 New Music app

 The Music app is getting a nice redesign.
 It'll start to pull in Apple Music mixes automatically, so you can worry less about porting your music over via playlists.
-If you still want to do that, there's now support for multiple playlists.
+If you still want to do that, there's now support for multiple playlists - even ones curated by Apple.

 Speaking of playlists, you can assign playlists to specific workouts.
 Even better, you can finally swipe up during a workout to access your music.
 The Apple Watch will also play better with Apple's still-impossible-to-purchase AirPods.
 One step closer to turning into Apple's secret hearable.